pgailinas/videoqa-representation-comparison/docs/01_Run_Qwen2VL_Baseline.md

 ## Purpose

-This notebook performs development-subset baseline Video Question Answering (VideoQA) experiments for the NExT-QA benchmark dataset using the Qwen2-VL-7B multimodal foundation model.
-The notebook generates standardized prediction, validation, and summary artifacts that establish the baseline reference for comparison with the project's representation-based VideoQA methods.
+This notebook performs development-subset baseline Video Question Answering (VideoQA) experiments for the NExT-QA benchmark using the Qwen2-VL-7B multimodal foundation model.
+It generates standardized prediction, validation, and summary artifacts that establish the baseline reference used to compare the project's representation-based VideoQA pipelines.

-Development-subset experiments enable rapid experimentation, workflow validation, and parameter tuning while minimizing computational cost.
-The validated baseline configuration provides the reference against which the CLIP representation method and the self-supervised autoencoder representation method are evaluated using the common evaluation framework implemented in Notebook 08.
+Development-subset evaluation enables rapid experimentation and workflow validation while minimizing computational cost before larger-scale experiments.

 ## Workflow Overview